Pourquoi mon drone s’incline-t-il d’un côté ? Moyens faciles à réparer (2024)

 - Other physical components including gyroscope and accelerometers may also create issues if not working perfectly.

 - If you have recently had an accident with your drone or have been handling it roughly without meaning to, there’s a good chance this is causing the tilting issue.

-- Believe me, even a small dent may completely throw off its balance.
-Imagine resulting in problems like your drone tilting rather than taking that anticipated straight path!
+- Believe me when I say that even a small dent may completely throw off its balance.
+Imaginably resulting in problems like your drone tilting rather than taking that anticipated straight path!